-Gorsuch Might Be Tough To Predict On Criminal Justice Cases
+Gorsuch might be tough to predict on criminal justice cases

-Gorsuch Might Be Tough To Predict On Criminal Justice Cases Judge Neil Gorsuch wasn't convinced that a teenager who made burping sounds in a classroom should be arrested, handcuffed and taken to juvenile detention in a police car.
-Injured Wichita Officer Moving To Rehab Center In Colorado A Wichita police officer who was injured when he was hit by a car will be moving to a rehabilitation center in Colorado.
+Judge Neil Gorsuch wasn't convinced that a teenager who made burping sounds in a classroom should be arrested, handcuffed and taken to juvenile detention in a police car.
+Gorsuch said the 13-year-old student from Albuquerque, New Mexico, should have been able to sue the arresting officer for excessive force.

 Add your comments below